Who is part of the Nuclear Matters coalition?

 Nuclear Matters is a national coalition with a deep, diverse roster of allies and members.
 Our Advocacy Council is a group of relevant experts and thought leaders who reflect the diversity of the groups, sectors and interest areas that recognize the clear benefits of nuclear energy.
 Profiles of involved organizations range from labor groups to environmental NGOs, venture capitalists to former policymakers and regulators, as well as various industry groups.

 Nuclear Matters also works closely with our partner organizations that recognize the value and importance of America’s nuclear energy.

 Our growing roster of Advocacy Council members, partners and members is integral to our efforts to educate the public on the clear benefits of nuclear energy and work together to preserve this essential energy resource.

 Nuclear power plants split uranium atoms inside a reactor in a process called fission.
 At a nuclear energy facility, the heat from fission is used to produce steam, which spins a turbine to generate electricity.

-There are no emissions of carbon dioxide, nitrogen oxides and sulfur dioxide during the production of electricity at nuclear energy facilities.
-Nuclear energy is by far the largest clean-air sources of energy capable of producing electricity 24 hours a day, every day.
+There are no emissions of carbon dioxide, nitrogen oxides or sulfur dioxide during the production of electricity at nuclear energy facilities.
+Nuclear energy is by far the largest carbon-free source of energy capable of producing electricity 24 hours a day, every day.

 Is it safe?